huonglt/reactiveJS/README.md

 What am I using here:
 - redux: for state management
-- redux-cycles: for reactive handling of Actions
+- redux-cycles: for reactive handling of Redux Actions

 This app is running in node environment.